ikalachy/se-lighthouse.github.io/readme.md

 * **[Foo](https://www.foo.software)** - Foo continuously monitors performance with Lighthouse and provides a timeline chart by day, week, or month.
 Users can receive alerts via email, Slack, and PagerDuty.
 Foo offers free and paid products.

-* **[HTTPArchive](http://httparchive.org/)** - HTTPArchive tracks how the web is built by crawling 500k pages with Web Page Test, including Lighthouse results, and stores the information in BigQuery where it is [publicly available](https://discuss.httparchive.org/t/quickstart-guide-to-exploring-the-http-archive/682).

-* **[Lighthouse Keeper](https://lighthouse-keeper.com/)** - Lighthouse Keeper monitors your pages' Lighthouse scores and notifies you if they drop below your thresholds.
-Lighthouse Keeper is a free service that monitors up to 3 URLs once per day.

 * **[SpeedCurve](https://speedcurve.com)** — SpeedCurve is a tool for continuously monitoring web performance across different browsers, devices, and regions.
 It can aggregate any metric including Lighthouse scores across multiple pages and sites, and allows you to set performance budgets with Slack or email alerts.
 SpeedCurve is a paid product with a free 30-day trial.

 * **[Speedrank](https://speedrank.app)** - Speedrank monitors the performance of your website in the background.
 It displays Lighthouse reports over time and delivers recommendations for improvement.
 Speedrank is a paid product with 14-day-trial.

 * **[Treo](https://treo.sh)** - Treo is Lighthouse as a Service.
 It provides regression testing, geographical regions, custom networks, and integrations with GitHub & Slack.
 Treo is a paid product with plans for solo-developers and teams.

-* **[Web Page Test](https://www.webpagetest.org)** — An [open source](https://github.com/WPO-Foundation/webpagetest) tool for measuring and analyzing the performance of web pages on real devices.
-Users can choose to produce a Lighthouse report alongside the analysis of WebPageTest results.

-* **[is-website-vulnerable](https://github.com/lirantal/is-website-vulnerable)** - An open source Node.js CLI tool that finds publicly known security vulnerabilities in a website's frontend JavaScript libraries.

 ## Plugins